SanicTK2/iidxguide/docs/dp_zagaku.md

 So you don't like doing Zagaku?

 * You can do Zagaku easily.
 Just need a smartphone, or whatever method you can use to check the chart.
 * Even if you don't have controllers at home, you can imagine as if you are playing at AC.
-(TL note: SILENT advocates constructing a fake controller using cardboard to practice)
 * Even if you don't have much time, try a little bit at a time.
 It's really down to your motivation.

 人生はモチベゲー